 Grease and line a 10" square baking tin (or use a silicone one like I did).

-Melt the butter, chocolate and half the peanut butter together in a pan.
+Melt the butter, chocolate, coffee and half the peanut butter together in a pan.
 Set aside to cool slightly.

 Beat together the eggs and sugar together for a couple of minutes until lighter in colour.

 Add the chocolate mixture into the eggs and sugar and combine well.